EkkiiH/EkkiiH/README.md

 ## Hi there 👋

-+ I'm a graphic designer and 3D artist that love to learn. 🎨
++ I am a graphic designer and a 3D artist who loves to learn. 🎨
-+ New to the Code world, I'm currently learning JS, Ruby and Git. 💻
++ New to the Code world, I'm currently learning JS, Ruby and also Git. 💻
 + My objectif is to learn to create web and mobile apps. 📱

 #### ➡ Find my art works on my insta **[@zyaansart](https://www.instagram.com/zyaansart/)** 🖌️